edullapa/tws/README.md

 `/home/user/mydevel/tws/codebase`

 1.3.
-Create a folder out of the TerraMA² source tree to generate the build system, for example:
+Create a folder out of the TWS source tree to generate the build system, for example:
 ```
 $ cd /home/user/mydevel/tws
 $ mkdir build-release